Point of Sale Software

 The Great Debate on Professional Planogram Software

 When I started discussing planograms, our competitors all suggested that people use professional packages.
-Now, you can use professional software, and its costs are pretty reasonable.
+Now you can use professional software, and it's pretty reasonable.
 However, they did not notice that these planograms look nice and are not straightforward to make or use.

 Pros and Cons of Professional Software